om-mani-padme-hum/strapped/README.md

 * TableHead, TableBody, TableFooter default as child of last Table element
 * etc...

+You can also customize the container that a given element will be nested in by passing as the argument the name of the element tag you want to nest in, i.e. p.row('form') will nest a row element in the most recent form element.

+If no default is found, and no argument was passed for customized nesting, it will be attached to the root node.

 Elements can also be added explicitly by instanciating the objects and appending (or prepending) them as children to other container elements, such as: